 - What underlying investments should I pick?

-1. & 2.
-How much should I save…On what schedule?
+Questions 1 & 2: How much should I save & on what schedule?

 The chart below gives you a sense of the different results of the two approaches.

-Whether you begin with a lump sum or a monthly savings discipline, the accounts will start increasing significantly after a few years, barring a major slump in the market.
+Whether you begin with a lump sum or a monthly savings discipline, the investment accounts will start increasing after a few years, barring a major slump in the market.
 In theory, if you begin with a lump sum, the amount will grow faster, because you will have more years to compound.
-The latest research from Vanguard suggests there’s another reason that beginning with a lump sum is better: Markets generally trend upward over time.
+The latest research from Vanguard suggests there’s another reason that beginning with a lump sum is better: markets generally trend upward over time.
 So if you invest in a diversified portfolio to improve your risk-adjusted returns and you have enough time to ride out the ups and downs in the market, the money that you put in earlier will multiply faster over the longer time period.

-The problem with this analysis (sorry, there is a problem – finances are never that simple) is that it does not take taxes into account.
+As if the goal of saving for college wasn’t daunting enough, the answer above ignores one of the more complicated and costly issues in regards to investments: taxes.
 The good news is that federal and state governments offer significant tax breaks for saving for your children’s education.
 The bad news is that the tax breaks are complicated, and vary depending on which type of account you use and in which state you live.

 Most people find that it makes sense to take advantage of one of the three investment vehicles outlined below.

-Three downsides to these accounts are that they are irrevocable so the child can do whatever they want with them when the account legally becomes theirs (this age can vary by state, but typically 18); they are included in federal student aid calculations; and income on the accounts is subject to annual taxes.
+There are three significant downsides to these accounts.
+First, they are irrevocable so the child can do whatever they want with them when the account legally becomes theirs (this age can vary by state, but typically 18).
+Second, they are included in federal student aid calculations, which can lower your aid.
+Third, income on the accounts is subject to annual taxes.

-Assuming you’re going with a 529 for your college fund – which makes sense for many people because the assets grow faster if they are growing tax-free – you next must decide which state plan to use.
+Assuming you’re going with a 529 plan for your college fund – which makes sense for many people because the assets grow faster if they are growing tax-free – you next must decide which state plan to use.

 Income tax deduction

-5. What underlying investments do I pick?
+Question 5: What underlying investments do I pick?